malykhnik/FitnessTracker/README.md

                      1) I get a list of steps by day for the week, display information about the last day

                      2) Displays information about the last heart rate reading (available in GoogleFit)

+                     3) Information about the duration of sleep is displayed and information about the duration of each sleep phase is recorded in the List